Milind Soman: Early and personal life

-Soman was born on 4 November 1965 in Glasgow, Scotland in a Marathi family.
-His family moved to Scotland/UK where he lived until the age of seven, then his family moved back to Mumbai, India in 1973.
+Soman was born on 4 November 1965 in Glasgow, Scotland in a Marathi Brahmin family.
+His family moved to Scotland where he lived until the age of seven, then his family moved back to Mumbai, India in 1973.
 He attended Dr. Antonio Da Silva High School and Jr. College of Commerce, Bombay.

-As a child Soman was enrolled in a Rashtriya Swayamsevak Sangh(RSS) shakha by his father, when he was 10 years old.
+As a child Soman was enrolled in a Rashtriya Swayamsevak Sangh (RSS) shakha by his father, when he was 10 years old.
 Later, he completed his Diploma in Electrical Engineering.

 Milind Soman met Mylene Jampanoi, a French actress, on the sets of their 2006 film, Valley of Flowers.
 The couple married in July 2006 at a resort in Goa.
 Soman and Jampanoi separated in 2008 and divorced in 2009.

 Soman married Ankita Konwar on 22 April 2018 in Alibaug.